NEWCAST: Anticipating Resource Management and QoE Provisioning for Mobile Video Streaming: Conclusion

 \section{Conclusion}

-In this paper we developed and analysed new scheme for optimising the delivery of stored video that exploits knowledge of future capacity.
-Our solution is designed to achieve high QoE and minimum system utilisation while taking into account important video client preferences such as video quality and re-buffering events.
-Our analysis show the possibility to use our algorithms as an online protocol well suited for dynamic adaptive streaming over HTTP.
-Interesting future direction consists of incorporating the prediction error of the capacity in the utility function in order to improve the robustness of our approach under higher prediction errors.
+In this paper, we have developed a new framework called NEWCAST, for optimizing the delivery of video streaming content under the knowledge of future capacity.
+This framework has been designed to balance the system utilization cost and some key QoE metrics such as average video quality and rebuffering events.
+From an implementation point of view, results have shown the possibility to use NEWCAST as an online algorithm (well suited for dynamic adaptive streaming over HTTP).
+Real experiments conducted with a real DASH player have shown that NEWCAST can be efficiently used in real-world streaming provided that the throughput is accurately estimated.
+Interesting future directions consist in incorporating errors in the throughput prediction to see how to improve the robustness of our approach.